 Location: Rafsanjan, Kerman Province, Iran

 Kal-e Jeni Canyon

 Kal Jeni is a very old valley, known to the natives as the Jinns Valley, located in the city of Tabas.

-one of most amazing and bizarre experiences you could possibly have.
-Very picturesque and authentic views. it has 30 minutes of simple hiking to reach to the water and the camp site.
+one of the most amazing and bizarre experiences you could possibly have.
+Very picturesque and authentic views. it has 30 minutes of simple hiking to reach to the water and the campsite.